yoriyuki/Camomile/README.md

 in which case, the library will look for those files at `/usr/share/camomile`

 Please note that `dune install` installs the file under the same local directory regardless of this option.
-This option is meant to be used when packaging the library for distributions and binary packages such as debian or ubuntu packages, RPM package etc.
+This option is meant to be used when packaging the library for distributions using binary packages such as debian or ubuntu packages, RPM package etc.

 ## Using libraries